25 January 2021

-Marcin Zaborowski (PL) is a Senior Associate at Visegrad Insight.
-He is is the Former Executive Director of the Polish Institute of International Affairs (PISM) in Warsaw.
+Marcin Zaborowski (PL) is the Former Executive Director of the Polish Institute of International Affairs (PISM) in Warsaw.
 In 2001, he received his PhD in International Studies from the University of Birmingham in the UK.
 Read Marcin’s articles for V/I here.

 Aro Velmet (EE) is an editor of the Estonian cultural monthly Vikerkaar, a member of the Eurozine network of cultural journals.
 He teaches European history at the University of Southern California and researches the history of science, technology, and medicine in modern Europe.
 His book, Pasteur’s Empire: Bacteriology and Politics in France, Its Colonies, and the World will be published by Oxford University Press in 2020.
 Read Aro’s articles for V/I here.

 Jan Klesla (CZ) is the Director of the Institute for Digital Economy (IDE) and a former economics reporter, editor and commentator.
 He has focused on the digital economy, particularly investments and regulations in the area of the technological disruption of traditional industries.
 Currently, he externally advises the Czech government on issues of digital transformation and AI specifically, and is one of the co-authors of the National Artificial Intelligence Strategy.
 Read Jan’s articles for V/I here.